bjconlan/ctm/README.md

 # Conference track manager

 The Conference track manager is an implementation of the Thoughtworks coding problem #2:

-I've implemented this program using Clojure as such it assumes that JDK 8 is installed along with either [Leiningen](https://leiningen.org/) or [Maven](https://maven.apache.org/) build tools are available on the `PATH` and configured appropriately.
+I've implemented this program using Clojure as such it assumes that JDK 8 is installed along with [Leiningen](https://leiningen.org/) and configured appropriately.
 The usage section goes into further details as to how to both test and run the program.

 ## The Problem

 You are planning a big programming conference and have received many proposals which have passed the initial screen process but you're having trouble fitting them into the time constraints of the day -- there are so many possibilities!
 So you write a program to do it for you.

 - The conference has multiple tracks each of which has a morning and afternoon session.
 - Each session contains multiple talks.
 - Morning sessions begin at 9am and must finish by 12 noon, for lunch.
 - Afternoon sessions begin at 1pm and must finish in time for the networking event.
 - The networking event can start no earlier than 4:00 and no later than 5:00.
 - No talk title has numbers in it.
 - All talk lengths are either in minutes (not hours) or lightning (5 minutes).
 - Presenters will be very punctual; there needs to be no gap between sessions.

 Note that depending on how you choose to complete this problem, your solution may give a different ordering or combination of talks into tracks.
 This is acceptable; you don't need to exactly duplicate the sample output given here.

 Test input:
 ```txt